AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/transfer-custom-form-data-larger-item.md

 product-area: system-administration
 navigation-topic: create-and-manage-custom-forms
 title: Transfer custom form data when converting an object
 description: Depending on the business needs of your organization, the work defined in a task or an issue might become too large to manage it within the task or the issue.
-In this case, you can convert them to a larger work item:
+In this case, you can convert them to a larger work item - EDIT ME.
 ---

 # Transfer custom form data when converting an object